 Simultaneously, the Algerian military felt suspicious of noticing that the Air France flight 8969 appeared to have an unauthorized delay, so they began surrounding the aircraft.
 Operators from the Algerian Special Intervention Group (GIS) were present at the scene.
 Upon seeing the GIS operators gathering outside the plane, one of the terrorists shouted “taghut,” an Arabic word for “infidel.”
 Immediately, the crew onboard knew those guys were terrorists.

 At first, other people on board didn’t suspect that the alleged security agents got onto the plane and regularly started to check passports.
-Suddenly, they pulled out their Uzi’s and AK-47 assault rifles.
+Suddenly, they pulled out their Uzi and AK-47 assault rifles.
 Moments later, Air France flight 8969 was hijacked.
 Terrorists barricaded themselves, and the first thing they did was murder two passengers.
-To prove their commitment, they killed an Algerian police officer and a Vietnamese diplomat.
+They killed an Algerian police officer and a Vietnamese diplomat to prove their commitment.

-Only 15 minutes later, the French government was notified about the hijacking through their own intelligence channels.
-French intelligence agents were already assigned to monitor Algerian military and police radio traffic where they found that something has happened at the airport.
-The government immediately put their elite counter-terrorism unit GIGN on standby.
+Only 15 minutes later, the French government was notified about the hijacking through their intelligence channels.
+French intelligence agents were already assigned to monitor Algerian military and police radio traffic when they found that something had happened at the airport.
+The government immediately put their elite counter-terrorism unit, GIGN, on standby.

 Enroute to Algeria

 The Algerian interior minister personally led the negotiations with the terrorists that used the pilot as a go-between.
-After four hours of negotiations, the notorious GIA cell members agreed to release some of the hostages.
+After four hours of talks, the notorious GIA cell members agreed to release some hostages.
 From the descriptions the freed hostages gave, the Algerian intelligence services quickly identified the terrorists, including their leader Abdul Abdullah Yahia.
 They seemed determined, well planned, and very cold-blooded.